joshehlinger/secret_santa/README.md

 ```

 The emails themselves should be put into a file in the root of the
-directory called emails.json.
+directory called `emails.json`.
 This is a simple json object with a mapping
-of email:name, like the following:
+of `email:name`, like the following:

 ```
 {